CallMeFahad/mini_gateway_fraud_detection/README.md

 # Mini gateway fraud detection
 Analyzing bank data to identify anomalies and flag them as potentially fraudulent transactions &amp; xtracts the  merchant name &amp; total from the receipt image to feed a rules engine.

-## Part A: Unsupervised Fraud Detection via K-Means Clustering
+## Unsupervised Fraud Detection via K-Means Clustering
 This report details the exploratory analysis, feature engineering, and clustering approach used to flag anomalous transactions in an unlabeled financial dataset.

 ### Dataset